jovotech/jovo-cli/docs/build.md

 # jovo build

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-cli/build

 Learn more about how to translate your Jovo project files like the [`project.js`](https://www.jovo.tech/docs/project-js) and the [Jovo Language Model](https://www.jovo.tech/docs/model) into platform specific files like an Alexa Skill Interaction Model or a Dialogflow Agent with the `jovo build` CLI command.

 * [Introduction](#introduction)